Gary Hoover (economist): Education and early life

 Hoover was born and raised in Milwaukee, Wisconsin.
 After attending Rufus King High School, he joined the Army in 1986 and was assigned to Fort Carson in Colorado.
 He used funding from the G.I.
-Bill to pay for his college education at the University of Wisconsin-Milwaukee, where he completed a B.A. degree in economics in 1993, followed by M.A. and PhD degrees in economics from Washington University in St. Louis in 1995 and 1998.
+Bill to pay for his college education at the University of Wisconsin-Milwaukee.
+He completed a B.A. degree in economics in 1993, followed by M.A. and PhD degrees in economics from Washington University in St. Louis in 1995 and 1998.

 Career

 Hoover taught at the University of Alabama from 1998 until 2014, where he was a William White McDonald Family Distinguished Faculty Fellow from 2006 - 2014.
 He joined the University of Oklahoma as chair of the Department of Economics in January 2015 and was appointed a President's Associates Presidential Professor in 2017.
 He is the founding editor of the Journal of Economics, Race and Policy.
 From 2018 until 2020 he was the vice president of the Southern Economic Association.
 Since 2013 he has been co-chair of the Committee on the Status of Minority Groups in the Economics Profession.